600 South Odessa Ave Egg Harbor City, NJ 08215

 Find ways to make nature a bigger part of your home.
 Plant a garden or become part of a community garden.
 Keep cut flowers or potted plants in your home.
 Plant an herb garden in your kitchen.
 Even something as simple as displaying photos of your favorite natural locations or listening to nature sounds can work to reduce stress and aid in your recovery.

 The staff at Enlightened Solutions, located on the shore in New Jersey, is keenly aware of the healing power of nature.
 Many of the holistic treatment modalities offered at Enlightened Solutions get people outside.
 For example, the treatment center has a farm that provides produce for the treatment center.
 The farm uses organic sustainable methods, and people who are in recovery at the center have an opportunity to work on the farm as a part of the horticultural therapy program.
 The farm also supplies the Enlightened Cafe, a cafe run by the center that uses its profits to provide scholarships for people who can’t afford treatment.
 The center also has an outstanding equine therapy program.
 In addition, Enlightened Solutions offers stand-up paddleboarding, surfing lessons, tubing, and the occasional football or volleyball game against other treatment centers.
-If you or someone you love is struggling with drug or alcohol abuse issues, call (833) 801-5483.
+If you or someone you love is struggling with drug or alcohol abuse issues, contact us today.

 Learning to Say “No” to Alcohol: Practical Tips for Turning Down a Drink in a Social Setting